Best Slow Cookers in 2022

 Durability - The coil or heating element would be the first thing to go.
 Out of just about every slow cooker we tested, it has durable wiring and a solid base.
 The durability is basically the life expectancy of your unit.

 Q: What is a Slow Cooker?

-A: These handy little countertop kitchen appliances allows you to simply set, and forget, in the most true blue sense of the phrase.
+A: These handy little countertop kitchen appliances allow you to simply sit, and forget, in the truest blue sense of the phrase.
 The base contains heating elements, such as coils and hot plates, which sends residual heat to the cooking pot.
-Those pots are usually made of stainless steel, stoneware, or a type of porcelaine.
+Those pots are usually made of stainless steel, stoneware, or a type of porcelain.
 Heat transfers to the pot, and based on the weight of the pot, it’ll keep a seal between the base and itself, maintaining heat.
-These are safe to leave on while you’re out of the house all day, and allow you to use lower quality meats and ingredients to save money, and get a stellar meal out of it.
+These are safe to leave on while you’re out of the house all day, and allow you to use lower-quality meats and ingredients to save money, and get a stellar meal out of it.